UmJK/AsyncServiceCommunication/readme.md

 # Response (immediate)
 {
   "status": "accepted",
-  "message": "Request queued for async processing.", "requestId": "req-abc123...",
+  "message": "Request is being processed asynchronously.
+The result will be sent to the provided callback URL.", "requestId": "req-abc123...",
   "timestamp": 1640995200000
 }